SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Great islands for kids and island hopping: Naxos, Paros, Milos, Sifnos, Serifos.
-Santorini and Mykonos are also great but busier and more expensive.
+My favorite islands for kids and island hopping: Naxos, Paros, Milos, Sifnos, Serifos.
+Santorini and Mykonos are also good but busier and more expensive.
 Both Santorini and Mykonos have direct flights from western Europe which makes them great bookends to your trip.
 Fly into one.
 Island hop through a few other islands.
 Then finish at the other and fly home.

 My friend and I would like to do 10 days in Greece on our way to Turkey in May.
 We will fly into Athens and would like to do Mykonos, Santorini, Crete, and Sifnos if possible.
 Which route would you recommend?